 Let me get this out of the way: I have no attachments to the previous incarnations of Firestarter – neither Stephen King’s 1980 novel nor the 1984 filmed adaptation – in particular.
-The book was one of King’s first that I ever read, but I barely remember anything from it; I didn’t see the Drew Barrymore-starring film until much later in life, and I remember more of the film than the book.
+The book was one of the first of his that I ever read, but I barely remember anything from it; I didn’t see the Drew Barrymore-starring film until much later in life, and I remember more of the film than the book.
 Or maybe I’m conflating my memories of the two.
 I don’t know.

 But what I do know is that Keith Thomas’ reinterpretation of Firestarter is even less memorable than what I remember of the book and the foregoing film.
 I watched it early last Thursday, and I’ve been trying to think of positive things to say about it.
 And when I couldn’t find much, I really started wondering about how I watched movies for review.
 Did I watch it for the baseline of being entertained, or was I looking too hard for it to please me?